dojo/framework/docs/en/resource/supplemental.md

 ## Initialising a resource with local data

-When the local data you're using may change or is generated, an alternative approach is required to set up a memory template and pass data to the widget.
+When the local data being used can change over time, for example if it is dynamically generated, an alternative approach is required to set up a memory template and pass such dynamic data to a widget.

 ```ts
 const memoryTemplate: DataTemplate = {